 Another cool add-on is the seat liner, which not only adds some padding for comfort, but also adds a layer of protection between the stroller and your messy babe.
 All you have to do is remove the pad and wash it separately.
 Your stroller will look as good as new!

-By comparison, many upscale full-size strollers (like the UPPAbaby and Bugaboo Cameleon) include the bassinet, which could partly explain the price difference.
-If you want the bassinet for the Mockingbird, you will need to add $100 to your stroller bill.
-However, it’s nice to have the option to opt out of items that might not be needed.
+By comparison, many upscale full size strollers (like the UPPAbaby and Bugaboo Cameleon) include the bassinet in their package, which could partly explain the price difference.
+If you want the bassinet (they call it a “carriage”), you will need to add $100 to your stroller bill.
+While it’s a bummer it doesn’t come included… it’s nice to have the option to opt out of items that might not be needed.

-The canopies are thick and easily wipes clean.
+The canopies are thick and easily wipe clean.
 Here too, the brand paid attention to details.
 The canopy’s interior flaunts black and white patterns (either window panes or rounds) that are not only pretty to look at, but also captivating to infants.